quicwg/base-drafts/draft-ietf-quic-transport.md

 communication between the endpoints, including packet and frame formats, relies on the two endpoints agreeing on a version.

-A QUIC connection begins with a client sending a client initial packet ({{packet-client-initial}}).
+A QUIC connection begins with a client sending a Client Initial packet ({{packet-client-initial}}).
 The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST use the long header format - which includes the version of